kdkorthauer/rat_imprintome/allele_imbalance_limma.md

 Remove the following features:

 1.  features with max RPKMs \< 1
-2.  those that don’t satisfy: RPKM >= 0.5 in at least 5/11 reps per cross (total from either allele)
+2.  those that don’t satisfy: RPKM >= 0.5 (total from maternal and paternal allele) in at least 2 out of 5 or 6 reps per cross in each tissue (i.e. required to have 2 reps each for ALL four combinations of tissue and cross)
 3.  those not on canonical autosomes

 ``` r